The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes: Partitions of domains

 \subsection{Euclidean version of theorem \ref{tprec1}}

 Roughly speaking, we have that in $\mathbb{R}^n$ approximate solutions of the isoperimetric problem are close to balls in the mass norm, as stated in the following theorem.
-A good reference for the following theorem is \cite{LeoRigot}. \begin{Thm} Let $\left\{ T_j \right\}\subset \mathbb{I}_n (\mathbb{R}^n )$ be a sequence of integral currents, satisfying
+A good reference for this result is \cite{LeoRigot}. \begin{Thm} Let $\left\{ T_j \right\}\subset \mathbb{I}_n (\mathbb{R}^n )$ be a sequence of integral currents, satisfying